sandialabs/toyplot/docs/dependencies.rst

 Required
 --------

-To use Toyplot you'll need the following:
+To use Toyplot you'll need the following (if you install Toyplot using pip, these are automatically installed for you):

 * Python 2.7 / Python 3 - http://python.org
 * colormath - https://github.com/gtaylor/python-colormath